 My New Year’s Resolutions...more stretching, less stressing, more weights, less worrying.

 I got injured this year.
 Learn from me, dear reader, and the mistakes I made.
 I over-trained.
 I got so excited to add new events to my roster (pentathlon newbie) that I didn't know when to stop.
 Masters athletes need to pace themselves gently -- and that goes for all their training.
-I didn't stop when I hurt myself while hurdling at the track one Spring day.
-I kept going, kept competing through it and ended up with one torn and one strained quad (1 + 1 = 2) that put me off the track for a month right at the start of the season.
+I didn't stop when I hurt myself.
+I kept going, kept competing through it, and that put me off the track for much of the season.
 Not good.

-But I did recover, capping off my 2018 outdoor season by winning silver in the women W55 high jump and bronze in the W55 80m hurdles at the 2019 USATF Masters National Championships in Spokane, Washington.
+But I capped off my 2018 outdoor season by winning silver in the women W55 high jump and bronze in the W55 80m hurdles at the 2019 USATF Masters National Championships in Spokane, Washington.
 I am ranked in the top ten in the USA in the pentathlon, high jump and hurdles.
 Woo-hoo!

 I also thought I'd share that I spent much of year worried about not being skinny enough.
 There's a lot of talk about body image and I feel I must weigh in, pardon the pun.

 Why be critical of this equipment?
 Well, I "run," literally and figuratively, with lots of very skinny women athletes.
 My events are powerful, explosive and strong -- and I am guilty of forgetting that sometimes.